Yezz123-Archive/AntiDDOS/README.md

 ## • Notice
 All codes written using python language in both of folder ML and Math.

-be Nice with codes and donate me if that possible. ✌

 And help me in issues. 👼

 ## • License